Meet the Warhammer 40k Eversor Assassin, a drug-fueled killing machine built to erase problems loudly and permanently.

 Warhammer 40k’s Eversor Assassin is not subtle.
-Imagine a drug-fueled nightmare in power armor, sprinting headfirst into enemy lines with enough stimulants in his veins to drop a hive city’s black market.
+He is a drug-fueled nightmare in power armor, sprinting headfirst into enemy lines with enough stimulants in his veins to drop a hive city’s black market.

 This is the Imperium’s nuclear option in human form, a sanctioned killer built for maximum carnage and zero mercy.
 On the tabletop, the Eversor Assassin is just as brutal, tearing through command structures and scattering carefully laid battle plans like they were parchment under a flamer.

-If you want to see what happens when the Imperium decides restraint is overrated, you’re in the right place.
+If you’ve ever wondered what happens when the Imperium decides restraint is overrated, this is it.

 The Warhammer 40k Eversor Assassin